 Medigene commenced a Phase I/II clinical trial of MDG1011 in the first quarter of 2018.
 This clinical trial is the first clinical trial with a TCR-T therapy in Germany.
-The multi-center, open-label Phase I/II clinical trial treats blood cancer patients with advanced-stage acute myeloid leukemia (AML) or myelodysplastic syndrome (MDS).
+The multi-center, open-label Phase I/II clinical trial treats blood cancer patients with advanced-stage acute myeloid leukemia (AML), myelodysplastic syndrome (MDS) or multiple myeloma (MM).

 |Clinical trial phase|